telerik/blazor-docs/introduction.md

 * [Get Started with a .NET 8 Blazor Web App]({%slug getting-started/web-app%})
 * [Get Started with Blazor Hybrid]({%slug getting-started/hybrid-blazor%})

->tip This online documentation covers the latest version of Telerik UI for Blazor, which is `{{site.uiForBlazorLatestVersion}}`.
-If needed, [download the offline PDF documentation](#learning-resources) for the required older product version.
+>tip This online Blazor documentation covers the latest version of Telerik UI for Blazor, which is `{{site.uiForBlazorLatestVersion}}`.
+If needed, [download the offline PDF Blazor documentation](#learning-resources) for the required older product version.

 Developers who are familiar with the IDE and Blazor could prefer the [Workflow Details]({%slug getting-started/what-you-need%}) article.
 This is a shorter, more advanced version of the getting started tutorials above and explains the basics about the Telerik UI packages and how to set up a project.